 Find out more including some great ideas on how to prevent gout attacks in the foot gout section.

-What Is It: Occurs when a nerve on the top of the foot gets pinched or squashed
+What Is It: Occurs when a nerve supplying the top of the foot gets pinched or squashed either in the foot itself, further up the leg or in the lower back

 Causes: Swelling from an injury to the foot, tight footwear, or dropping something heavy onto the top of the foot